wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/customize-apps-in-powerapps/includes/3-powerapps-functions.md

 The app contains many other formulas, so take some time to select controls and discover the formulas that are currently set for various properties.

-For more information about these and other functions, refer to [formula reference for Power Apps](/power-apps/maker/canvas-apps/formula-reference/?azure-portal=true) page.
+For more information about these and other functions, see [formula reference for Power Apps](/power-apps/maker/canvas-apps/formula-reference/?azure-portal=true) page.
 This page is a good one to bookmark for future use!

-For additional information on customizing a canvas app, refer to [Use the UI and controls in a canvas app in Power Apps](/learn/paths/ui-controls-canvas-app-powerapps/?azure-portal=true) learning path and the [Use basic formulas to make a better canvas app in Power Apps](/learn/paths/use-basic-formulas-powerapps-canvas-app/?azure-portal=true) learning path.
+For more information on customizing a canvas app, see [Use the UI and controls in a canvas app in Power Apps](/learn/paths/ui-controls-canvas-app-powerapps/?azure-portal=true) learning path and the [Use basic formulas to make a better canvas app in Power Apps](/learn/paths/use-basic-formulas-powerapps-canvas-app/?azure-portal=true) learning path.